Luminance69/dota_but_rimworld/README.md

 		Sad Wander:
 			Your hero goes on a sad wander randomly
 			10s duration
+			-50% movement speed

 		Hide Under Tower:
 			Your hero hides in the nearest tower
 			20s duration

+		Insulting Spree:
+			Your hero insults allies, causing their mood to decrease 30s duration

 	Major:
 		Sadistic Rage: